 - What components of the ETS model to select?

 - What order of ARIMA model to select?

 - Which of the explanatory variables to use?

 - What distribution to use?

-- Should we select model or combine forecasts from different ones?
+- Should we select the best model or combine forecasts from different ones?

 - Do we need all models in the pool?

-Before we do that, we need to recall the distributional assumptions in ADAM, which play an important role if the model is estimated via the maximisation of likelihood function.
-In this case an information criterion (IC) can be calculated and used for the selection of the most appropriate model.
-Based on this, we can fit several ADAM models with different distributions and then select the one that leads to the lowest IC.
+Before we do that, we need to recall the distributional assumptions in ADAM, which play an essential role in estimation and selection if the maximum likelihood is used (Section 11.1).
+In that case, an information criterion (IC) can be calculated and used for the selection of the most appropriate model across the eight dimensions mentioned above.
+Typically, this is done by fitting all the candidate models and then selecting the one that has the lowest IC.
+For example, when a best fitting distribution needs to be selected, we could fit ADAMs with all the supported distributions and then select the one that gives the lowest AIC.
 Here is the list of the supported distributions in ADAM: